charanreddybr05/guest-book/README.md

   kube-public       Active   5d20h
   kube-system       Active   5d20h

-4:
- #Deploy Guest-Book App
+ # Deploy Guest-Book App
  a) go to the location ~/guest-book/examples/guestbook
  b) Run the shell script "sh k8s-guest-book.sh", which will deploy the guest-book application in the K8S cluster

-5:
- #Install and configure Helm in Kubernetes
+ # Install and configure Helm in Kubernetes
  a) Download the latest stable version of Helm(v2.14.1) from https://github.com/helm/helm/releases/tag/v2.14.1
  b) Untar the helm tar and sert the environment varaible for helm.
  c) Run the command "helm init --history-max 200" to initialize the helm local repository and tiller(server-side component)

-6:
- #Use Helm to deploy the application to Kubernetes cluster from CI server.
+ # Use Helm to deploy the application to Kubernetes cluster from CI server.
  a) Installing the Chart
       #Add the repository to your local environment:
       $ helm repo add my-repo https://ibm.github.io/helm101/